appsignal/appsignal-ruby/README.md

 ## Development

-Run bundle install for all Gemfiles:
+Run rake bundle or, or run bundle install for all Gemfiles:

 ```
 bundle --gemfile gemfiles/rack.gemfile